 Conduct in meetings

-All meetings of the National Park Authority and its committees are regulated by the Authority’s Standing Orders.
+All meetings of the National Park Authority and its committees are regulated by the Authority’s Standing Orders, which are also part of our Constitution.
 These set out details including how the chairs and deputy chairs of committees are selected and what their duties are, how meetings should be run and how Members should conduct themselves in those meetings.

 Maintaining high standards